 Aim 1.
-Indentify functional differences in frontostriatal circuits associated with Now versus Later decision making in late adolescents versus adults.
+Indentify functional differences in frontostriatal circuits associated with Now/Later decision making in late adolescents versus adults.

 Introduction.
 While late adolescents are at increased risk of engaging in maladaptive behaviors, such as problem alcohol use (Crews and Boettiger, 2009; Ernst et al., 2009), we currently lack a complete understanding of the neurobiological bases of such risk.
 Possible contributors to maladaptive behaviors in late adolescents are differences in decision making processes.
-The objective of this aim is to determine functional brain differences underlying behavioral differences in the tendency to choose immediate ("Now") over delayed ("Later") rewards observed among late adolescents (age 18-21) relative to adults (age 22-40).
+The objective of this aim is to determine functional brain differences underlying behavioral differences in the tendency to choose immediate ("Now") over delayed ("Later") rewards observed among late adolescents (age 18-23) relative to adults (age 25-40).
 To achieve this aim, we will test the working hypothesis that adults activate the OFC to a greater degree when making Now/Later decisions than do late adolescents, as high OFC activity during Now/Later decisions is typically associated with Later preference in adults (Boettiger et al., 2007).
-In contrast, we predict that late adolescents will show greater activity in reward and limbic associated regions (ventral striatum, nucleus accumbens, and amygdala) during Now/Later decision-making relative to adults.
+In contrast, we predict that late adolescents will show greater activity in reward and limbic associated regions (ventral striatum, nucleus accumbens, and amygdala) during Now/Later decisionmaking relative to adults.
+This hypothesis is motivated by recent work suggesting the adolescents and young adults (ages 14-17) are more approach oriented, and thus more sensitive to reward, than adults (ages 22-30) in a task measuring risk taking behavior (Cauffman et al., 2010).
 We will test our working hypothesis by comparing brain activity during Now/Later decision-making between late adolescent and adult groups using fMRI.
 The rationale for this aim is that improved understanding of the neural bases of changes in decision making behavior from late adolescence to adulthood may stimulate new strategies to prevent alcohol use disorders (AUDs).
-Furthermore, identifying brain structures that are differentially engaged during Now/Later decisions between late adolescents and adults may identify additional regions of interest (ROI) for investigation in the structural imaging studies of Aim 2.
+Furthermore, identifying brain structures that are differentially engaged during Now/Later decisions between late adolescents and adults may identify additional regions of interest (ROI) for investigation in future structural imaging studies.
 Such findings will be of importance because they will enhance our understanding of how brain maturation from late adolescence to adulthood may contribute to age-dependent changes in decision-making behavior.